 The significance of dietary nitrates found in beetroot is effective in the treatment of hypertension by contributing to endothelial nitric oxide production.

-It acts as a vasodilator, thereby increasing perfusion of blood in tissues and helping in better erection and lowering the rate of cholesterol build up in the arteries, which may cause a heart attack.
+It acts as a vasodilator, thereby increasing the perfusion of blood in tissues and helping in better erection and lowering the rate of cholesterol build-up in the arteries, which may cause a heart attack.

 The impressive resume doesn’t end up here, and it’s no shock that beetroot is helpful to boost your athletic performance and help you live longer by promoting health.

 Below are the 9 benefits that you will enjoy in your beetroot-rich diet:

 Nitric oxide present in beetroot acts as a vasodilator, thereby increasing the perfusion of blood in tissues.
 Many studies have shown that the increase in nitric oxide that occurs after eating beets may help lower blood pressure in healthy people.

 That is because nitrates in beets help blood vessels relax, thus lowering the high blood pressure state.
 For people with high blood pressure, adding a 200-250mL glass of beetroot juice or adding 80-100 grams of beet to salads daily will assist in reducing hypertension or blood flow disorders and help maintain healthier levels.

 Many may believe that beetroot’s red colour only helps prevent anaemia.
 However, studies conclude that beetroot juice comprises a lot of iron and folic acid that helps in the formation of red blood cells which carries oxygen and nutrients throughout the different parts of the body to ensure healthy blood count.